WrogglyWriggs29/ship_building_game/Project Document(1).md

 #### Camera (Harshana Somas)

 Implemented a camera model that takes the average of all the ship modules and locks to the position.
 Updated to a camera that smoothly tracks the target object with a leash and speed constraint.
+Camera Model takes into account the positiion of both the ships and zooms out based to have the viewport accomodate both ships.

 #### User Interface (Calvin Yee), (Harshana Somas), (Sam Herring)